 The Water Treatment Plant currently has the permitted capacity of 8 MGD.
 The engineering design phase began in FY 2016 to increase the permitted capacity to 12 MGD in prepare for future needs and growth.
-Funds will be budgeted in FY 2017 to continue permitting and possibly for construction.
+Expenditures towards this project in FY 2017 funded further engineering design and equipment selection.